-In general, we focus on community ecology and the factors that promote species coexistence in space and time, both in aquatic and urban ecosystems.
-I am interested in a student to join our efforts to understand the role of native plant biodiversity in enhancing ecosystem services on urban vacant land.
-Experiments on campus and in Baltimore City are underway whereby plant functional diversity has been manipulated in light of different regional species dispersal pressures to understand urban community assembly.
-The successful applicant will work closely with members of the lab on these projects, and develop research questions independently, yet aligned with the overall goals of the work.
-The focus can include or combine any number of the project’s elements: fieldwork, experimentation, and/or meta-analysis/synthesis.
+In general, we focus on community ecology and the factors that promote species coexistence in space and time, generally in aquatic ecosystems.
+See my list of publications for an idea of my interests and broad range of collaborations.
+The area of one’s research can include or combine any number of elements: fieldwork, experimentation, and/or meta-analysis/synthesis.

 Ultimately applicants will need to apply to the graduate program at UMBC.

 However, I will only consider applications who contact me directly via email (firstname.lastname@example.org), indicating your intention to apply.
 In your inquiry please include: 1) a brief introduction; 2) an academic CV; 3) GRE scores if available; and 4) a description of your career goals and how you feel working on this project will further those ambitions.
 Your background and interests should align somehow with mine.